 It is a goal of Narelle and David to establish employment in conservation and the environment as a career of choice; something parents readily suggest to their children.
 This is the way of the future.
 Organisations living off handouts from generous benefactors or gambling on the success of grant applications actually proactively disempower themselves.
 They create a situation where they are beholden to others for their survival.
 This approach is patently not sustainable.
 In the worst-case scenario, it is the precursor to extinction.

 Philanthropy, whether through benefactors or grants, is a source of funds beyond the control of any organisation.
 Therefore, relying on this source for growth, or even survival, is not only not sustainable, it is fraught with danger.
 It is far better to consider the generosity of others as a windfall for which to be thankful.
 That is to say, generosity accelerates projects.
 It does not dictate the existence thereof.

 Having said that, philanthropy is not to be ignored.
 That is why the Warrawong Sanctuary Foundation was established.

 As a personal contribution to conservation and the environment, “the cause”, Narelle and David sold their home and drove 3572 kilometres to save Warrawong Wildlife Sanctuary.
 Their dedication is unquestionable.
 However, there are a great many people for whom such a grandiose commitment is simply impossible.
 None the less, these concerned members of the public want to participate and contribute.
 Now they can.

-If you’re not in the position to sell your home, but you would like to get involved with conservation and environmental projects, please support the Foundation by donating via our PayPal account.
+If you’re not in the position to sell your home, but you would like to get involved with conservation and environmental projects, please support the Foundation by donating to our Public Fund.

 When you donate to the Warrawong Sanctuary Foundation, you’ll know you are getting involved with projects, and people, dedicated to making a difference.